matrix-org/thirdroom/docs/websg/api/classes/WebSG.World.md

 ▸ **findAccessorByName**(`name`): `undefined` \| [`Accessor`](WebSG.Accessor.md)

-Finds an Accessor by its name.
+Finds an [Accessor ](WebSG.Accessor.md) by its name.
+Returns undefined if not found.

 #### Parameters